mstksg/inCode/copy/entries/huffman-3.md

 #### The Encoding Pipeline

-Once we have that, we can get onto the actual encoding process.
+Once we have that, we can get onto the actual encoding process: the second pass.

 ~~~haskell
 !!!huffman/encode.hs "encodeFile ::"